What are Opioids?

 The Opioid Epidemic affects us all.
 Now is the time to work together to end this once and for all.

 In order to make progress, it is important that we all understand opioid addiction and what we can do individually to take action.

-Opioid addiction doesn’t just happen.
-For 4 out of 5 of heroin users it starts with a dependance on prescription painkillers.
+Opioid addiction doesn’t just happen; 4 out of 5 of heroin users it starts with a dependence on prescription painkillers.

 The U.S. is among the largest painkiller consumers in the world.
 Alabama is tied for first place for the number of opiate prescriptions per person.
 Opiates are commonly prescribed for everything from dental work to sports injuries.
 When medically necessary use turns into addiction, and a legal source of supply is no longer available, illegally purchased pills become expensive and hard to get.
 Heroin is cheap and readily accessible.